agiliopadua/md/umbrella/README.md

 Use the final configuration obtained in [solvation](../solvation) to run the umbrella simulation.

+Modify the `omm-umbrella.py` to run the umbrella sampling simulation with OpenMM.
+A tutorial for PMF calculations with OpenMM is available at the [OpenMM Cookbook](https://openmm.github.io/openmm-cookbook/latest/notebooks/tutorials/umbrella_sampling.html).

-Modify the `in-pmf.lmp` reading [LAMMPS documentation](https://docs.lammps.org/Manual.html) to run the umbrella simulation.
+If using LAMMPS, modify `in-pmf.lmp` reading [LAMMPS documentation](https://docs.lammps.org/Manual.html) to run the umbrella simulation.

-plot the histograms using gnuplot:
+Then plot the histograms using gnuplot:

     gnuplot> load "hist.gp"